goyalrajni/DSHWProject/RGoyal_RHomeworkAssignment4.md

 ### Functions Used:
 ####Two functions were used to illustrate the Central Limit Theorem for normal distribution and exponential distribution.BootMeanFunction is used to receive number and type of samples to be generated and number of bootstrap samples to be collected, produces bootstrap samples, and returns the sample mean, sample standard deviation, and bootstrap sample means.
-And Analyze function is used to process bootMeanFunction() returned values and produces bootstrap mean summary statistics, and standard error of the sample mean.
+And Analyze function is used to process bootMeanFunction() returned values and produces bootstrap mean summary statistics.
 Additionally, bootstrap mean histograms are plotted for comparison to sample histograms and random sample's and bootstrap sample's standard deviations are displayed.

 ```r